What’s the difference between getting pre-qualified or pre-approved for a home loan?

 When you request a pre-qualification or a pre-approval from a home loan advisor, they’ll ask about your income, debt, assets, and credit.

 However, only with a pre-approval will they actually verify that your statements are correct.
-Because the information used to attain a Pre-Approval is verified, it’s more reliable and sellers tend to take buyers with a pre-approval more seriously.
+Because the information used to attain a pre-approval is verified, it’s more reliable and sellers tend to take buyers with a pre-approval more seriously.

 Here are the docs your home loan advisor usually requests before granting a pre-qualification or pre-approval:

-Pre-Qual Docs Requested
+Pre-Qualification Docs Requested

 - Stated monthly income & debts